darwinex/DarwinexLabs/tools/Python/MetaTrader_Helpers/Report_Conversion/MT_TO_PYTHON/README.md

                               _type='normal',
                               _filename='<INSERT_PATH_TO_FILE_HERE>')

-    1) Set _type = 'normal' for Account Histories saves as "Normal" Reports
+    1) Set _type = 'normal' for Account Histories saved as "Normal" Reports
-    2) Set _type = 'detailed' for Account Histories saves as "Detailed" Reports
+    2) Set _type = 'detailed' for Account Histories saved as "Detailed" Reports
     3) Set _type = 'backtest' for Strategy Tester reports

     By default, dataframes generated are stored inside a class variable